The definitive method for perfect hard-boiled eggs.

 Peel, top with flaky sea salt, and eat.

-PRO TIP: The best way to get the egg out of the shell is to not peel it at all!
+PRO TIP: The best way to get boiled eggs out of the shell is to not peel them!
 Instead, take a sharp knife and cut through the center of the egg.
 Then, using a spoon, scoop the egg from the shell as you would avocado.

 Perfect Hard-Boiled Eggs

 - 1 quart water

 - flaky sea salt, such as Maldon, to garnish

 - Bring the water to a boil in a medium saucepan.